 An Exciting Place To Earn An AOS Degree In Process Technology

 Answer: Technical schools like ITI Technical College offer an education that simulates actual workplaces.
 You will not spend time taking courses that do not interest you and that you do not think are career-related.

 Our Process Technology (PTEC) Program is endorsed by the North American Process Technology Alliance (NAPTA).
-It is also recognized by the Greater Baton Rouge Industry Alliance (GBRIA)
+It is also recognized by the Greater Baton Rouge Industry Alliance (GBRIA).
+Contact us today for more information.

 For more information about graduation rates, the median debt of students who completed the program, and other important information, please visit our website at: https://iticollege.edu/disclosures/